7 Questions to Ask Your Employees to Boost Retention

 3. Do you feel like your efforts are recognized by your manager?

-If your employee surveys are showing a negative response to this question you need to take a look at your company culture and your employee recognition programme.
+If your employee surveys are showing a negative response to this question you need to take a look at your company culture and your employee recognition program.

 A good place to start delving a little deeper into your organization’s habit of recognizing work well done is with yourself.
 Take a step back and look at the way your manager behaves in this area.
 Do they ever thank you for your hard work or do your efforts go seemingly unrecognized?